subquery/documentation/docs/subquery_network/testnet/season3-challenges/season3.md

 # Season 3 Challenges

+Visit [Frontier](https://frontier.subquery.network/explorer) before you begin your season 3 challenges and make sure your MetaMask is connected properly.

+Now, <br />
 - If you are an Indexer, jump to [Indexers Challenges Section](../season3-challenges/season3.html#indexer-challenges)
 - If you are a Delegator, jump to [Delegator Challenges Section](../season3-challenges/season3.html#delegator-challenges)
 - If you are a Consumer, jump to [Consumers Challenges Section](../season3-challenges/season3.html#consumer-challenges)